11 Best Van Generators For Boondocking

 CARB stands for California Air Resource Board, a branch of the California Environmental Protection Agency.
 The board is charged with protecting the public from harmful effects of air pollution.

 In order for a van generator to be sold in California it must meet CARB rules.
-CARB is pushing for small engines to meet zero-emission standards by 2028.

 If you live in, or plan to travel to California, it’s important to have a van generator which is CARB compliant.

-Portable vs Built-In Van Generators
+Portable Vs Built-In Van Generators

-Built-in van generators are great for ease of use and win in the convenience category, but they’re less common and more difficult to install in your van build.
 A built-in van generator is one that is permanently installed onto your rig – this makes it more difficult to steal, easier to use, and more convenient all around.

-Realistically, a portable van generator is most common in van builds.
-This is because van builds are different from RV builds – they have limited space, limited exterior (ventilated) storage.
-In short, there are limited options when it comes to a permanent built-in generator in your van.
+There are limited options when it comes to a permanent, built-in generator in your van.
 While portable van generators are less convenient for daily use, they are the easiest installation option.

-Standard vs Inverter Van Generators
+Standard Vs Inverter Van Generators

 A standard generator produces electricity by mechanically powering an engine, fueled by gasoline/propane/diesel.
 The engine turns an alternator, which produces alternating current (AC).

-Additionally, a standard vs. inverter van generator varies by how “clean” the electrical output is.
-This matters the most for sensitive electronics (like your laptop).
-If you’ve heard of pure sine waves before, this is where it comes into play.
 How “natural” the electronic wave output is matters for sensitive electronics so they are not damaged by improper charging (note: this is a very abbreviated explanation).

 A standard van generator, under a high load, can have Total Harmonic Distortion (THD) of up to 25%.
 THD is bad, and you want this number to be as close to 0% as possible.
-An inverter van generator typically has Total Harmonic Distortion of less than 3%.

 Depending on how you plan to use your van generator, THD may or may not be a factor to consider in your decision between a standard vs inverter van generator.